rjwut/advent/src/solutions/vm/README.md

 - `Program`: An interface which represents the code being executed.
 Can execute any single instruction given its offset.
 - `DefaultProgram`: The default implementation of `Program` which will be used when another is not provided.

-Since JavaScript does not have the explicit concept of an interface, they are implemented as classes whose methods throw `Error`s.
+Since JavaScript does not have the explicit concept of an interface, `Parser` and `Program` are implemented as classes whose methods throw `Error`s.
 When you extend these interfaces, you must override the methods with your own implementations.

 ## Basic Usage

-The basic steps for using a `Vm` with its default parser is as follows:
+The basic steps for using a `Vm` with its default parser are as follows:

 1. Instantiate the `Vm`.
 2. Declare any needed registers.